+This year’s NFL Combine took place from March 1st – 7th in Lucas Oil Stadium in Indianapolis.
 The NFL Combine is where college players get to show off their talent and skills to pro scouts gearing up for the draft.
 In the 2000 NFL combine, there was one particular player who placed dead last based on his statistics.
 He actually ran the slowest 40-yard dash of any player in his position ever.

-These 16 cylinders are formulated with four components being of Mind, Body, Heart & Spirit.
+These 16 cylinders are formulated with four components being Mind, Body, Heart & Soul.
 However, they are not all equal in their percentage.
 Both mind and body of which you will read on a resume consist of 3 cylinders each, for a total of 6.
 That leaves 10 cylinders to equal the full 16.
-Heart and spirit equal the other 10 cylinders, each counting for 5.
+Heart and soul equal the other 10 cylinders, each counting for 5.
 What does this mean?
 The heart and spirit are the attributes that tell you whether the person has the drive, the passion, and the get-up and go for the position.

 At the same time, you also need a leader running on those 16 cylinders.
 When you have this combination with those who have qualified for their positions by these standards, you will begin to have your high-performance team.

 When you find the right people with heart and spirit, with the passion to learn and do their best.
 You will certainly be able to teach them the skills to perform.
-However, if you hire on resume alone and leave out the heart and spirit.
+However, if you hire on resume alone and leave out the heart and soul.
 You will find yourself with an organization not running on all cylinders, and if your organization is not running on all 16 cylinders, you just may never qualify for the bright lights in the big game of business.